-This laboratory is interested in the interactions between lifestyle behaviours and cardiometabolic health across the lifespan, albeit with a particular focus on children.
-More specifically, this lab is interested in:
+This laboratory is interested in the interactions between lifestyle behaviours and cardiometabolic health across the lifespan, albeit with a particular focus on children and young-adults.
+The general interests of this laboratory are:

 - The development and interpretation of methodologies for assessing cardiometabolic health.